OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 .. note::

     Once the running container is removed (``docker rm`` or started with ``--rm``), these implicit volumes may be automatically deleted too!
-Usage of containers tend to create a lot of implicit (anonymous) volumes - we can check them with the command:
+Usage of containers tends to create a lot of implicit (anonymous) volumes - we can check them with the command:

     .. prompt:: bash # auto

         # docker volume ls

-    If we are sure that no data can be lost because we use only named volumes then periodic cleanup can be done like this:
+    If we are sure that no data can be lost because we use only named volumes then a periodic cleanup can be done like this:

     .. prompt:: bash # auto

         # docker volume prune -f

-This table describes directories in container, which are either implicit volumes, should be used as named volumes or are otherwise significant:
+This table describes directories in the container which are either implicit volumes, should be used as named volumes or are otherwise significant:

 +-------------------------------------------------+-----------------------------------------+-------------------------+------------------------------------+-----------------------------------------------------------------------------------------------------+
 | Canonical |_| Volume |_| Name |_| [*]_          | Directory |_| path                      | Implicit                | Used |_| by                        |  Description                                                                                        |